First successful Mitra clip done at SSB Hospital Faridabad - www.lokmattimes.com

 First successful Mitra clip done at SSB Hospital Faridabad

-PNN Faridabad (Haryana) [India], December 21: A 75 year old man was admitted in SSB heart hospital with heart ...
+Faridabad (Haryana) [India], December 22: A 75 year old man was admitted in SSB heart hospital with heart failure ...

 This patient agreed for this expensive procedure costing around Rs 35 lac.
 Successful Mitra clip repair of leaking valve through a tiny puncture in right thigh vein was done.